microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/acr.md

 # Deploy an Azure Container Registry

 After we successfully [deployed an AKS cluster](./aks.md), we also need a container registry.
 In the container registry we will later build and store the docker images of the recording bot application.
-From the registry the AKS cluster will pull the docker images and start them on the nodes of the AKS cluster.
+The AKS cluster will pull the docker images from the registry, distributes and starts them on the nodes of the AKS cluster.

 ## Create Azure Container Registry

-Let's deploy the Azure container registry, we'll use the Basic SKU of the Azure container registry.
+Let us deploy the Azure container registry, we will use the Basic SKU of the Azure container registry.

 ```powershell
 az acr create